microsoft/presidio/docs/analyzer/analyzer_engine_provider.md

 - NLP engine configuration file structure is examined thoroughly in the [Customizing the NLP model](customizing_nlp_models.md) section.

-- Recognizer registry configuration file structure is examined thoroughly in the [Customizing recognizer registry](recognizer_registry_provider.md) section.
+- Recognizer registry configuration file structure is examined thoroughly in the [Customizing recognizer registry from file](recognizer_registry_provider.md) section.

 ## Using the default configuration